xphx/master-thesis/implementation/main.typ

   placement: auto,
 ) <overview_pipeline>

+The pipeline is illustrated in @api_example_Listing.
+Overall, the steps can be grouped into three categories: _Path rendering_, _coarse rasterization_ and _rasterization_.

-As was shown in @api_example_Listing, the user starts by creating a render context and specifying drawing instructions, such as filling a rectangle or stroking a circle.
+The user starts by creating a render context and specifying drawing instructions, such as filling a rectangle or stroking a circle.
 The only difference between stroking and filling is that stroking requires an additional step called _stroke expansion_ in the beginning, which manipulates the input path in a way such that filling the new path has the same visual effect as stroking the old one.
 By doing this, we can treat filled and stroked paths the same in subsequent stages.

 The next stage is called _flattening_.
 As was mentioned in @drawing_primitives, the two basic primitives used for drawing are lines and curves.
 As part of this stage, the path is converted into a different representation such that the whole geometry is solely described by lines.
 Converting curves to lines is clearly a lossy operation since curves inherently cannot be represented completely accurately by just lines, but by using a large enough number of lines, the error in precision will be so small that it cannot be noticed in the final result.
 The advantage of this conversion step is that the follow-up stage in the pipeline only needs to process line primitives instead of curves _and_ lines, which greatly reduces the complexity.